-Try this stovetop Pav Bhaji recipe and I guarantee, it will become one of your favorite recipes!
+If you want to relish the taste and aroma Chowpatty style at home, try this stovetop Pav Bhaji recipe and I guarantee, it will become one of your favorite recipes!
 You will not make pav bhaji any other way again.

 What is Pav Bhaji?

-While Maharashtra can proudly claim to be the origination of this much-cherished dish, different regions of India have added their own flavors and varieties to this famous street food.
+While Maharashtra can proudly claim to be the origin of this much-cherished dish, different regions of India have added their own flavors and varieties to this famous street food.
 Mumbai’s iconic dish Pav Bhaji has crossed social and geological limits and is presently cherished by individuals all over India.